Prominent Criminal and Municipal Court Attorneys

 • Underage Gambling

 - The Municipal Courts in New Jersey have jurisdiction over motor vehicle violations and disorderly persons offenses.
-Common traffic offenses heard in the municipal court are speeding (NJSA 39:4-98), Careless Driving (NJSA.
-39:4-97), Driving While Suspended or Revoked (NJSA 39:3-40) and Driving While Intoxicated or DWI in violation of N.J.S.A.
-39:4-50, Reckless Driving (NJSA 39:4-96), Leaving the Scene of an Accident (NJSA 39:4-129) and Driving without Insurance (NJSA 39:6B-2).
+There are new laws about license forfeiture and the interlock device to avoid driving suspension in DUI cases.
+Traffic offenses heard in the municipal court are speeding (NJSA 39:4-98), Careless Driving (NJSA.
+39:4-97), Driving While Suspended or Revoked (NJSA 39:3-40) and Driving While Intoxicated or DUI in violation of N.J.S.A.
+39:4-50 , Reckless Driving (NJSA 39:4-96), Leaving the Scene of an Accident (NJSA 39:4-129) and Driving without Insurance (NJSA 39:6B-2).
 All traffic offenses carry potentially serious penalties.
 Heavy fines, loss of license, insurance premium surcharges and motor vehicle points are common.
 In some instances, county jail time can be imposed.
-There are many defenses to most traffic tickets, but not every attorney has enough experience in the municipal courts as Kurt V. Mayro.
+There are many defenses to most traffic tickets, but these require an attorney with extensive experience in the municipal courts.

-- A conviction for a disorderly persons offense such as harassment (NJSA 2C:33-4), disorderly conduct, shoplifting, simple assault, possession of marijuana and paraphernalia etc., can result in a criminal record, loss of license, fines and jail time.
+- A conviction for a disorderly persons offense such as harassment (NJSA 2C:33-4), disorderly conduct, shoplifting, and simple assault, can result in a criminal record, fines and jail time.
 The maximum penalty for a disorderly persons conviction is $1000 and a 6 month jail time.